 Researchers from other institutions should ask their librarians for assistance if they do not have access to the materials noted in this guide.

 This research guide is an ongoing project.
-I would like to thank the staff at Pace's Land Use Law Center for their many helpful suggestions regarding websites and topics to include in the guide, and I welcome additional comments/suggestions from anyone who is using this guide.
+I would like to thank the staff at Pace's Land Use Law Center for Sustainable Development for their many helpful suggestions regarding websites and topics to include in the guide, and I welcome additional comments/suggestions from anyone who is using this guide.

 Introduction to Transit Oriented Development Law